 Last Update: 4/26/22

 The event where a Florida condominium or single-family home changes hands, where ownership of the property goes from the seller to the buyer, is called the “closing” or the “closing of the transaction.”
-When the buyer leaves the closing table, he or she leaves with keys to the front door; the remote for the garage door; the code to the alarm system; and legal title to the property.
+When the buyer leaves the closing table, he or she leaves with keys to the home; the remote for the garage door; the code to the alarm system; and legal title to the property.

 In Florida, a real estate closing is a settlement and finalization of a real estate sales transaction.
 For residential real estate, a closing will usually involve the buyer signing things like the home loan documents (i.e mortgage, note, loan disclosures, same name affidavits, etc.) in order to allow the seller to be paid the agreed-upon sales price for the property.
 The seller can expect to sign several documents (see below) and pay certain expenses like real estate commissions, prorated condo dues, ad valorem property taxes, as well as any attorneys fees or closing fees at the time of closing.

 Closings are often held at the offices of a title company or real estate brokerage, or at a real estate lawyer’s office.
 The “closing date” will appear in the purchase and sale agreement (aka “contract”).

 Once the transaction closes, a few weeks will pass from the closing date to the time that the Warranty Deed or Quit Claim Deed and mortgage are recorded at the county courthouse and they are returned to the buyer (buyer will also receive their title insurance policy).

 10 Steps to Closing A Florida Residential Real Estate Transaction